jupyterlab/jupyterlab-git/CONTRIBUTING.md

 ## Bug Report

-If you are using this software and encounter some behavior that is unexpected, then you have come accross a bug!
+If you are using this software and encounter some behavior that is unexpected, then you may have come accross a bug!
 To get this fixed, first creation an issue that should have, ideally:

 * The behavior you expected